reactjs/react.dev/beta/src/pages/learn/tic-tac-toe-tutorial.md

 import {calculateWinner} from './utils.js';
 ```

 We will call `calculateWinner(squares)` in the Board component to check if a player has won.
 If a player has won, we can display text such as "Winner: X" or "Winner: O".
-We'll replace the `status` declaration in Board's `render` function with this code:
+We'll replace the `status` declaration in the Board function with this code:

 ```jsx
 const winner = calculateWinner(squares);